Skip to main content

 🌿 How Winds Affect Skin Health

 The wind also disrupts the skin’s natural barrier.
 Protective oils that keep moisture in and irritants out get stripped away, making the skin more vulnerable to redness, flaking, and sensitivity.
-Even mild temperatures can suddenly feel harsh when the barrier is weakened.
+Even mild temperatures can feel harsh when the barrier is weakened.

 Circulation slows in colder weather as the body works to conserve heat, which means the skin receives fewer nutrients and less oxygen.
 With repair happening more slowly, small irritations can linger and turn into bigger issues if not cared for.